 (c) arrange for a person contracted to service gambling equipment to examine the gaming machine or gambling equipment as soon as practicable.

-(3) In each of the above cases, the venue manager or person in charge must: (a) notify the corporate society of the matter (see rule 91); and
+(3) In each of the above cases, the venue manager or person in charge must: (a) notify the corporate society of the matter;

-(b) advise the player that he or she will be notified of the outcome of the further investigation; and
+(b) advise the player they will be notified of the outcome of the investigation;

 (c) where applicable, complete an Unpaid Prize Report.